RobertVonDerBecke/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
 .map return a new array leaving origin array unmodified any, it automatically iterate through the array and can perform calculations
-.reduce returns a single value from an array
-.filter the filter array create a new array that pass a logical operator test.
+Can be used to return all names in an array of students or any other data that needs to be return in a new array .reduce returns a single value from an array coudl be used to find the average student attendance of the same array or grade ave .filter the filter array create a new array that pass a logical operator test. could be used to find all the students with a passing grade from same array
 2. Explain the difference between a callback and a higher order function.
 A callback function is a function that is passed into another function, a higher-order function receives a function as an argument